Ultraviolet (UV) radiation from the sun can have both positive and negative effects on human health.

 The amount of time you need to spend in the sun to generate enough vitamin D varies from person to person.
 People can often generate enough vitamin D by spending just a few minutes in the sun.
 This means people can take the necessary precautions to protect themselves from burning and reduce their risks of developing skin cancer whilst still enjoying the health benefits from sunlight.

 At altitude there is less atmosphere to filter UV rays.
-Snow reflects around 85% of the sun's UV rays so you may burn in unusual places.
-Look out for the underside of your chin and your ears in particular.
+Snow reflects around 85% of the sun's UV rays so can cause sunburn to the underside of your chin and your ears in particular.
 Up to 80% of the sun's UV rays penetrate light clouds, and what gets through can reflect back and forth between the clouds and the snow.
 So even if it's cloudy it's important to protect yourself.

-Diffused UV rays reflected off of the snow can mean that whilst participating in winter sports you are subjecting your eyes to twice as much UV light.
-This is why it is important to wear polarised sunglasses/goggles to reduce the amount of UV light reflected by the snow reaching and damaging the eye.
+Diffused UV rays reflected off of the snow can mean you are subjecting your eyes to twice as much UV light when participating in winter sports .
+This is why it is important to wear polarised sunglasses/goggles to reduce the amount of UV light, reflected by the snow, reaching and damaging the eye.